Position Sizing on the CMT Exam

 - Level 2: Calculate position sizes, understand Kelly criterion, risk of ruin

-- Level 3: Integrate position sizing into portfolio management essays — demonstrate understanding of trade-offs
+- Level 3: Integrate position sizing into portfolio management short answers — demonstrate understanding of trade-offs

 Practice position sizing calculations in our test bank.
 Full guide: CMT Exam 2026.